 Patient care begins within the first week of the program and culminates with comprehensive case examinations at the end of the final year.
 As part of The Center for Advanced Oral Health and in close cooperation with the Advanced Education in General Dentistry, our orthodontic program provides residents the opportunity for interdisciplinary seminars and treatment of complex cases.

 The working hours of the program are 7:30 AM to 5:00 PM, Monday through Friday.
 Residents are expected to attend special programs that may be held in the evenings or on weekends.
-In addition, preparations for patient care and didactic courses, as well as research, are expected to require additional time.
+In addition, preparation for patient care and didactic courses, as well as research, are expected to require additional time.

-- Attend the Tweed Study Course
+- Attend the Tweed Study Course,

-- Attend professional conferences
+- Attend professional conferences,

 - Complete rotations in TMD as well as craniofacial rehabilitation, and